Live Event Ticketing is Broken Because One Company Controls it All.

 The Live Nation/Ticketmaster Monopoly has Rigged the System.

-Live Nation/Ticketmaster controls an estimated 80% of primary ticket sales in the US and 84% of ticketing for NBA, NFL and NHL teams.
+Live Nation/Ticketmaster controls an estimated 80% of original ticket sales in the US and 84% of ticketing for NBA, NFL and NHL teams.

 Consumers Pay the Price